But if you really want to improve your finances, there’s the flip side of that equation to consider as well – making more money.

 Write and publish an eBook.
 You don’t need a traditional publisher and financial backing to publish your own book anymore.
 In fact, Amazon.com makes it possible for you to publish your own eBook and sell it independently – with no financial investment on your part.
 And with Kindle eBook publishing, your book will appear on Kindle stores worldwide within 24-48 hours.
 Just be prepared to market it yourself on social media, your blog, or elsewhere if you expect to generate sales.

 Become a freelance writer or editor.
 If you have a passion for storytelling or a background in writing or editing, it’s possible to find freelance writing or editing work online.
-To search available job openings, check out sites like Upwork.com, UpWork.com, and Problogger.net.
+To search available job openings, check out sites like UpWork.com and Problogger.net.
 You can also check traditional job sites such as Indeed.com and enter “telecommute” or “anywhere” in the location field.

 Get into affiliate marketing.
 If you’re active on social media and have a large following, you could parlay those connections into some fast cash with a comprehensive affiliate marketing strategy.
 By becoming an affiliate marketer, you’ll sell items through your own links tied to sites like Amazon.com, ClickBank.com, and Commission Junction.

 Earn cash back for shopping.
 Earning cash back on your purchases is a smart idea, and credit card rewards aren’t the only good cash-back strategy out there.
 With sites like ShopAtHome.com, eBates.com, and TopCashBack.com, you can earn up to 10% cash back on purchases made with approved merchants.
+Many frequent shoppers also love the Ibotta app, which lets you earn cash-back on every purchase.

 Buy and sell domain names.
 If you’re good at finding popular yet undiscovered domain names, you can make some cash on the side by buying and reselling websites.
 Think of it as digital real estate speculation.
 Domains are available on GoDaddy.com for as little as $2.99 per year, but are sometimes resold at far higher prices: According to Business Insider, the site MM.com sold for $1.2 million dollars in 2014.
 Once you find the perfect domain name to resell, you can market it on Flippa.com for a flat fee.